aerospike/asmt/README.md

 ### Taking a Backup of the Primary and Secondary Indexes
-After checking that the server node is not running, run the asmt binary to back up the primary and secondary indexes, for example:
+After checking that the server node is not running, run the asmt binary to back up the primary and secondary indexes and data stages, for example:

 ```
 $ ./asmt -b -v -p /path/to/index/backup